One of the most common reasons people want to build shipping container homes is that they can be built relatively inexpensively.

-With additional costs thrown in by the contractor for a misunderstanding and a last minute kitchen upgrade or other unexpected expenses, you can be left trying to save every cent for the last few months of the build.
+With additional costs thrown in by the contractor for a misunderstanding and a last-minute kitchen upgrade or other unexpected expenses, you can be left trying to save every cent for the last few months of the build.

 Make a plan.
 Stick to the plan.
-Record all expenditures to make sure that you are on budget.
+Record all expenditures to make sure that you are on a budget.
 This way you can identify any areas of concern and make adjustments as needed to stay on track.

 You can guarantee that there will be unexpected costs, but if you plan sensibly and stick to the plan, you will be able to build an inexpensive home for yourself.